aditisneh/MS-TEAMS/README.md

  ```sh
  http://localhost:443
  ```

- ## Next Steps/ Issues to work on 🎯
+ ## Next Steps / Issues to work on 🎯
  - Extend 1:1 video chat to 1:n
  - Add features like screen sharing/recording
  - To-do synced with firebase( the code is present in repo,just the compoenent not is not invoked)